wearep3r/apollo/docs/security.md

 ## What does that mean

 apollo is built to last.
 We want to establish a rolling release workflow that introduces no backwards compatibility issues.
 This is hard to achieve considering the many parts that need to be moved to provide a secure container platform.

+### Platform security

+apollo is being configured with yml-config and sensitive credentials that (by best-practice) is kept in a git-repository.
+All deployments should be done through CI/CD pipelines with rigorous validation of configuration to minimize downtimes.

+An apollo space can easily be replciated and cloned with a differend base domain to validate upgrades in a safe sandbox.

+Configuration files can optionally be encrypted with `Ansible Vault`.

 ### Node security